ustaxcourt/ef-cms/docsify/terraform.md

 Terraform is a **declarative programming language**.
 You don’t describe how to create, update, or destroy infrastructure - instead, you program how things should exist, and Terraform figures out how to make it happen.

-When Terraform is comparing your infrastructure, it needs to be able to map the things you’ve described in your code to the infrastructure that exists in AWS.
+When Terraform is preparing your infrastructure, it needs to be able to map the things you’ve described in your code to the infrastructure that exists in AWS.
 Some of these are obvious - things that have well-known names - but some of them have no known identifiers.
-Terraform keeps track of the mapping from your code to infrastructure in a **state file**.
-A state file is a JSON file.
+Terraform keeps track of the mapping from your code to infrastructure in a JSON **state file**.

 To determine what needs to be created, updated, or removed, Terraform examines: